Summer programs, generally taken one or two summers prior to enrollment, enable parents and students to get a taste of the boarding school experience.

 Summary: The Commandant’s Office oversees cadet life outside the classroom.
 Within the barracks, cadets learn and grow under the 24-hour supervision of the Commandant and his staff.
 This staff is comprised entirely of current and former military personnel who have served our country and continue doing so by mentoring, coaching and safeguarding the next generation of America’s leaders.

 2 Cadets per room

 Dress Code: Uniform

 Summary: Life at Fishburne Military School is incredibly exciting for students as members of the Corps of Cadets.
 There is always something new to discover and appreciate on our Virginia military school campus.
-From the addition of Apple iPads to our curriculum to the renovation of our swimming pool and cadet rooms, this is a time for embracing technology in education and enhancing school facilities that would make our founder, Professor Fishburne, very proud.
+From our curriculum to the renovation of our swimming pool, rest rooms and cadet rooms, this is a time for embracing technology in education and enhancing school facilities that would make our founder, Professor Fishburne, very proud.

 Cadet life at Fishburne is certainly unique, even for a boys military school.
 Our family-oriented barracks and campus community is nestled in a beautiful mountain town, and our perfectly sized student body of about 200 boys ensures that all Fishburne cadets have the best chance to achieve success and get into their colleges of choice.

 There is always something to do at Fishburne Military School for boys.
 Aside from homework and study time, cadets are enrolled in U.S. Army Junior Reserve Officer Training Corps (JROTC) and can participate in a number of school sports, teams and extracurricular activities.

 For cadets with satisfactory academic standing and no disciplinary actions, weekends offer optional activities and trips, including amusement parks, local festivals, movie theaters, paintball venues and mixers with girls' schools.
 Town passes and weekend leave are also available with permission.